-- 1. Official transcript with the minimum of a baccalaureate or higher degree awarded. - 2.
-Statement of Intent - 3.
+- 1. Official transcripts from all colleges/universities attended with the minimum of a baccalaureate or higher degree awarded. - 2.
+Goal Statement - 3.
 A resume or curriculum vitae (as appropriate) - 4.
-One letter of reference from an educator or employer - 5.
+One Letter of Reference from an educator or employer - 5.
 Students with international college transcripts must submit a course-by-course evaluation report by either World Education Services or Educational Credential Evaluators.